Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 # Lightning Wallet

-Before we can begin our journey into programming Lightning network transactions, we'll need to build a wallet that can provide us with all of the public and private keys we'll need -- there are many!
+Before we begin our journey into Lightning Network transactions themselves, we'll need to build a **wallet** that can provide us with all of the public and private keys we'll need -- there are many!
+If you own self-custody bitcoin, then you have a wallet already!
+Your wallet is responsible for storing your private key and generating new public keys (and, therefore, addresses) to receive bitcoin to.
+As we'll soon learn, the Lightning protocol utilizes multiple keys, so we'll need to create a specific wallet to manage our Lightning channels.
 If you'd like a quick refresher on elliptic curve cryptography and what a public/private key is, **learn me a bitcoin** provides an excellent resource [here](https://learnmeabitcoin.com/technical/cryptography/elliptic-curve/).

 This section is a little like eating your vegetables; it may not be your favorite thing to do, but it's a required pre-requisite to gain a strong and intuitive understanding of how Lightning works.

 ## Starting With The End In Mind
-Let's start by reviewing our end goal: **We need to create unique public and private keys that can be used for each spending path in our commitment transaction outputs**.
-If this doesn't make sense to you yet, don't worry!
-The rest of this course will dive into commitment transactions in excrutiating detail.
-For now, we simply want to gently introduce the fact that there are **multiple types of public keys** and provide an intuition for **where they will be imbeded in the transaction**.

-For the rest of this course, **we'll play the part of Alice** in implementing and operating our Lightning implementation.
-In the below diagram, you can see each public key that Alice will provide for this arbitrary channel state between Alice and Bob.
-NOTE: for simplicity, the Hash-Time-Locked-Contract (HTLC) output is *not* pictured, but Alice will have an HTLC public key embedded within the HTLC output for both her commitment transaction and Bob's commitment transaction.
-Again, if the words "HTLC" and "commitment transaction" don't make sense, that's totally okay!
+Let's start with a brief spoiler alert!
+At it's core, the Lightning Network is a protocol that defines how multiple parties can *update* bitcoin transactions such that bitcoin is trustlessly transfered between and across parties.
+These transactions have multiple spending paths, each representing a specific condition under which bitcoin can be spent.
+Crucially, each spending path will utilize a unique public key.

+The diagram below should help provide some intuition for this concept.
+If the diagram doesn't make sense to you, don't worry.
+At this point in the course, we haven't reviewed anything yet!
+For now, the key takeaway is that the bitcoin transactions have multiple spending paths with muliple public keys.
+For example, imagine Alice has a Lightning channel with Bob.
+Alice, on the left side in the below diagram, will have two outputs on her bitcoin transaction.
+One output is simply locked to a **Pay-To-Witness-Public-Key-Hash**.
+The other output is locked to a **Pay-To-Witness-Script-Hash** output, which has two spending paths.
+Each spending path has its own unique public key embdedded in it.
+If you have good attention to detail, you'll notice that both Alice and Bob are providing public keys in the diagram below.
+We'll learn more about all of these nuances in a moment!

 The most important thing to take away from this diagram is the following:
 - We'll need **different** public keys - one for each spending path.
 - *Most* of the public keys that are placed in each spending path are a **combination** of two public keys: a **basepoint** and a **per commitment point**.
 We'll cover both of these shortly.

+💡 PRO TIP: There will be a LOT of diagrams throughout this course.
+They may be hard to see at first, but if you zoom in, they should render quite nicely!

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/basepoint_keys.png" alt="basepoint_keys" width="100%" height="auto">
 </p>

+Below is a list of the **basepoints** and **basepoint secrets** used in the Lightning Network.
+A "basepoint" is simply a bitcoin public key (a point on the secp256k1 elliptic curve).
+However, it's called a "basepoint" in the protocol because the public key is, usually, not used directly in a bitcoin transaction.
+Instead, it's combined with other public keys, creating a unique public key for each transaction.

-Below is a list of the basepoints and basepoint secrets used in the Lightning Network.
-For now, we'll just be specifying their name and data structure.
-As we begin to program our Lightning channels, we'll learn *much* more about each and their specific purpose.
+Since we haven't learned how Lightning works yet, it's hard to descrine what each of these keys is used for.
+Therefore, at this point, we'll just specify each basepoint and data structure.
+As we begin to program our Lightning channels, we'll learn *much* more about each and its specific purpose.
   - **Revocation Basepoint Secret**: Secret Key
   - **Revocation Basepoint**: Public Key
   - **Payment Basepoint Secret**: Secret Key